marina601/discover-malta/TESTING.md

 - Click each link in the navbar to confirm that it leads to the correct page.
 - Click each link in the "Categories" dropdown menu and confirm each category displays the correct trips.
 - Confirm that when logged out the options "Login" and "Register" are visible and that "Profile" and "Logout" are not.
-- Click on heart icon and confirm it takes user to the "Login" page.
+- Click on the heart icon and confirm it takes the user to the "Login" page.
-- Add a trip to your shopping bag, confirm the suitcase icon changes colour and total value of the trips is updated.
+- Add a trip to your shopping bag, confirm the suitcase icon changes colour and the total value of the trips is updated.
 - Remove all the trips from your shopping bag, confirm the icon changes colour to white and the value displayed is 0.00.

 - Log in to the site, confirm that options "Profile" and "Logout" are visible and that "Login" and "Register" are not.
-        - Confirm the user icon chages either to default user image or selected user image is changed by the user.
+        - Confirm the user icon changes either to the default user image or the selected user image is changed by the user.
         - Add some trips to your favourites and confirm the heart icon changes colour and displays the number of trips added.
-        - Click on the favourites link and confirm it takes the user to "Favourites Page"
+        - Click on the favourites link and confirm it takes the user to the "Favourites Page".
         - Remove all the trips from your favourite list and confirm the heart icon changes the colour back to white and displays 0 number of trips in your favourite

 - Go to the bottom of the page to make sure the navigation bar is sticky.